-Demand for toiletries largely made with natural ingredients and free from substances that some deem harmful has risen in recent years, and looks set to continue increasing.
+Demand for toiletries largely made with natural ingredients and free from substances that some deem harmful have risen in recent years and looks set to continue increasing.
 Manufacturers that have not yet entered this segment may do well to consider it.
 Read on to find out why.

 Joining the market

 There are several ways for your own toiletries firm to take advantage of this trend.
 You could set up a brand specifically for natural products, increase the proportion of organic ingredients in existing products while reducing or eliminating synthetic ones with negative connotations, or even make a complete switch to the market by focusing entirely on these kinds of products.

 Whichever route you decide on, you’ll need to first gauge whether there is demand for what you want to offer among your existing customers (as it’s clear from the above that there is at least some demand among new ones).
 You will also have to conduct extensive testing to be sure the quality of your products isn’t compromised by the use of ingredients unfamiliar to you; while the organic sector has come a long way on this front, there’s still room for improvement.